Is it just me or is wire shelving the worst? Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 How to Cover Wire Shelving

-Once you learn how to cover wire shelving and see how easy it is, you are going to cover ALL the wire shelving in your entire house!
+My husband is a huge fan of this method because it doesn’t involve him or his circular saw!
+Once you learn how to cover your ugly wire shelving and see how easy it is, you are going to cover ALL the shelving in your entire house!

-Before buying your foam board, measure the surface of your shelves to see how many foam boards you will need.
+First things first, Before buying your foam board, measure the surface of your shelves to get the correct dimensions and to see how many foam boards you will need.
 For our linen closet, one foam board per shelf was plenty.
-Remember the foam board will be covered with contact paper, so you can cut it as many times as you need to fit your shelf.
+Remember the foam board will be covered with contact paper, so you can cut it as many times as you need to make a good fit on your shelf.

 Purchase Foam board and Contact Paper